katvef/katve-blog/content/posts/true_or_false.md

 I know that through logic.
 I need others to see me and make me feel like I'm worth something; I need people to make me <span class="float" style="--float-dur:2s;--float-min:1px;--float-rot:5deg;">feel</span>
 like I deserve help.

+I hate receiving things I have not gained through my efforts, but I like giving things to others.
+Or to be more accurate: I like giving things to others since it improves their view on me; increasing my worth and giving them a reason to keep me around for a while longer.

 ## The Voices Never Stop